-Have a look at the manual: "EBR Editorial Platform - Notes for Editors" (p.
-32-37, 40-41) here (go to: Supplementary Materials).
+Have a look at the manual: "EBR Editorial Platform - Notes for Editors" here.

-■ Size limit
+Size limit

 - Editors need to ensure that the size limit allotted to a given subject is appropriate to the significance of that subject and in proportion with the size limits of other articles in the entry. - Authors should adhere to the size limits assigned. - There is some room for flexibility. - For any written article, both the allotted size limit and current sign count can be seen via the "Preview" function. - If an article is to exceed its allotted space by 50%, the editor should consult their main editor and Berlin staff before approving it.